zhangkun83/emacs-config/README.md

 Font
 ----

-To configure the font of the gui (menu etc), append `xresources` to `~/.xresources`([ref](http://www.nongnu.org/emacsdoc-fr/manuel/lucid-resources.html)).
+To configure the font of the GUI (menu etc), append `xresources` to `~/.xresources`([ref](http://www.nongnu.org/emacsdoc-fr/manuel/lucid-resources.html)).
 Run `xrdb ~/.xresources` to load it.

 On linux i use **terminus** as the main font, which is an x11 core font.
 On ubuntu, it is in the `xfonts-terminus` package.

-supporting scripts
+Supporting scripts
 ------------------

 Create symbolic links under any directory in your search path, for the